 Julius Gabriel is a saxophonist and recording artist.
 His music incorporates elements from jazz, noise, minimalism, electronic, experimental or other non-classifiable music.
 He is dedicated to improvisation, uses extended playing techniques and explores the possibilities of electro-acoustics in conjunction with his saxophones.
 He has performed and released music as a solo artist as well as in various international collaborations.

 Dream Dream Beam Beam, his debut solo album released in 2018, can be understood as a possible synthesis of jazz, drone, noise and psychedelic music.
 He manipulates his saxophone with effects pedals and extends it through guitar and bass amplifiers.
-With the EP Ætherhallen, following in 2019, he continues the exploration of the electronically transformed tenor saxophone.
-Geminga, released in early 2020, is a ten piece album in which he uses the spatial dimensions of an ancient chapel to expand his improvisation on soprano, tenor and baritone saxophones.
-Eyes in Orbits followed in end of 2020 and is an extensive drone piece, entirely based on circular breathing with tenor and baritone saxophone running into a heavy backline of guitar amplifiers.
+The EP Ætherhallen followed up with an oneiric and gloomy quality.
+Geminga, released in spring 2020, is a ten piece album in which he uses the spatial dimensions of an ancient chapel to expand his improvisation on soprano, tenor and baritone saxophones.
+Eyes in Orbits, released in end of 2020, is a drone piece based on the intensive use of circular breathing, in which electrified tenor and baritone sax are run into a wall of amplifiers.

-Besides his central projects he has been collaborating as a studio and performing musician with diverse other bands and artists from electronica, pop, rock and metal, such as Stabil Elite, 2kilos &More, Guy One, Solar Corona, Glockenwise, Rui Reininho, Sereias, Névoa, Moral Collapse and Unsafe Space Garden.
+Besides his central projects he has been collaborating as a studio and/or performing musician with diverse other bands and artists from electronica, pop, rock and metal, such as Stabil Elite, 2kilos &More, Guy One, Alogte Oho, Solar Corona, Glockenwise, Rui Reininho, Sereias, Névoa, Moral Collapse and Unsafe Space Garden.